Rawdon MeetingRawdon Meeting House

 Our Meeting House: Rawdon Meeting House was built in 1697 and is a listed building of Special Architectural and Historic Interest.
 See the links to historical information on the right of this page.

 Our community: Rawdon continues to be a thriving Quaker Meeting.Many groups, Quaker and non-Quaker, use the Meeting House and, since 1992, Rawdon has been host to its popular Amnesty Concerts, which have raised thousands of pounds for Amnesty International.
-See links below for our monthly diary and room bookings .
+See links below for our monthly diary, room bookings and 2017 Amnesty concert series.